-Version 1.70 modified this entry, managed by the My-T-Pen Logon Utilities

-This setting is used to resolve logon problems resulting in a system hang.
+Version 1.70 modified this entry, managed by the My-T-Pen Logon Utilities resulting in a system hang.
 Typically other software in the system is part of the problem, and using the logon option in as clean a system as possible is recommended.
 If there are incomplete logons, or the system does not resume normal operation after logon, the DisableEnter setting can be used.
 In testing, it was found that logon problems were related to the system hooks being set.
 When DisableEnter=0, the Enter key operates normally.
 If DisableEnter=1, then the Enter key does not process any reaction, forcing the user to click OK on the logon dialog.
-The dialogs affected are Enter Windows Password 468 and Enter Network Password.
+The dialogs affected are Enter Windows Password and Enter Network Password.
 Note the ForceUnHook setting should be set to 1.